Lead generation is a critical component of business growth, and one of the most effective ways to accomplish it is through email.

 2. Always include a CTA (Call to Action)

-It’s paramount to have a simple and crystal-clear call to action at the end of your email.
+It’s paramount to include a simple, crystal-clear call to action at the end of your email.
 You can accomplish this goal with a single word or phrase:

 Keep your call to action simple and easy to accomplish.
 This way, your cold clients won’t hesitate to proceed with your offer.